-Communicating with external users in Microsoft Teams - meetings
+5️⃣ scenarios to communicate with remote users in Microsoft Teams

-Do you know any other scenarios?
-Then be sure to leave a comment below.
+Do you know of any other scenarios?
+If so, be sure to comment via the comment below.

-Via the phone button on the top right you can start Calling , or video calls.
+Using the phone button at the top right you can start Calling , or video calls.

-If you are in a conversation with your contact, you can share your screen.
-You can also control your computer.
+If you are in a conversation with your contact you can share your screen.
+You can also give control on your computer.

-Activation can be done via the Teams control panel or via this renewed blog.
+Activation can be done through the Teams Control Panel or through this updated blog.

 Don't make it too difficult.
-Cooperation is key.
+Cooperation = key.

-If you were to block this, users would find their way via WhatsApp and Facebook.
+If you were to block this, users do find their way through WhatsApp and Facebook.

-NOTE: If it has been decided within your organisation that you may not chat via Teams with external people, then you should look at Scenario 3.
+NOTE: If it has been decided within your organization that you are not allowed to chat at Teams with external people then it is best to look at Scenario 3.

 Sometimes you see the members in a search and not the external users.
-In that case, press 'search external' as you can see in this second screenshot.
+Then in search press 'search external' as you see in this 2nd screenshot.